Can’t stop spitting during pregnancy? Read on.

 I bet you can guess.

 Hormones.
+Shifting hormone levels generates enormous production of saliva.
 The cause of all things wonderful during pregnancy 😉

 Often, the hormonal fluctuations during pregnancy can lead to excessive salivating for no rhyme or reason.